Spiruel/beamprofiler/README.md

 BiLBO is a laser beam analysis application written in Python and intended for use with cheap webcams.

 BiLBO interfaces with a webcam using OpenCV (Open Source Computer Vision Library) and uses Tkinter, Python's de-facto standard GUI (Graphical User Interface) package.
-In the interests of making the code easy to use, libraries that are typical to most standard Python distributions were favoured.
-This includes the powerful scientific libraries such as Numpy and Scipy, as well as the plotting library Matplotlib.
+In the interests of making the code easy to install and make use of, libraries that are typical to most standard Python distributions were favoured for use.
+This includes the powerful Numpy and Scipy scientific libraries, as well as the plotting library Matplotlib.
+If you do not yet have a Python distribution installed, it is reccommended that you use the Anacondad distribution.

 The purpose of this project is to produce an application that is both open-source, cross-platform, and designed for inexpensive hardware.
-Professional laser BiLBOs tend to be expensive, using patented algorithms with concealed methods.
+Professional laser beam profilers tend to be expensive, using patented algorithms with concealed methods.
 When researchers release public data that use these methods, there is no way of knowing what was specifically measured.
 Because of this, it is important that this analysis software is made freely available and open-source for publicly-funded research.